How to Fix PUBG AMD Error: 4 Troubleshooting Steps

 PUBG is a fairly graphically-intensive game.
 If you have your settings cranked all the way up, the game may be putting too much stress on your computer which can lead to a PUBG AMD crash.

-Now that know how to fix the dreaded PUBG AMD error, you can now the run the game without crashing.
+Now that know how to fix the PUBG AMD error, you can run the game without crashing.